A treatment that destroys all or part of a cancer using heat or cold.

 ear, nose and throat surgeon

 A specialist surgeon trained in the treatment of diseases of the ear, nose throat and other parts of the head and neck including the mouth, nasal sinuses, pharynx and larynx (voice box).
+Also known as an ENT surgeon.

 Finding cancer as early as possible, either by recognising early symptoms of cancer, or by screening to find cancers before they cause any symptoms.